maz-tech/google-cybersecurity-certificate-notes/4 Tools of the Trade - Linux and SQL/2 The Linux operating system.md

   - Burp Suite (test for weaknesses in web apps)
   - John the Ripper (to guess passwords)

-- Digital Forensics Toosl in KALI LINUX:
+- Digital Forensics Tools in KALI LINUX:
   - tcpdump (command line packet analyzer to capture network traffic)
   - Wireshark (has GUI, analyse live and captured network traffic)
   - Autopsy (analyse hard drives and phones)